-The diversity of the discipline of scientific communication means that the areas available for study are also diverse.
+The diversity of the discipline of science communication means that the areas available for study are also diverse.
 Some research projects completed include the following:

 - Media coverage of the Maralinga nuclear tests